RocketChat/hubot-gitsy/README.md

 1. Remix [this glitch](https://glitch.com/edit/#!/hubot-gitsy)
 1. edit the `.env` file and add information about your BOT, Rocket.Chat server, and Gitlab server (as documented in the *Environment variables* section below).

-## Linux Development Quick Start
+## Linux Development/Deployment Quick Start

-If you prefer development on a Linux system instead:
+If you prefer development on a Linux system.
+You will need `git` and `node` installed.

+Then check out the latest gitsy code:

 ```
 git clone https://github.com/RocketChat/hubot-gitsy